telerik/kendo-react-inputs/docs/slider/index.md

 The Slider is WAI ARIA-accessible through the `Tab` key.
 The `aria-valuemin`, `aria-valuemax`, and `aria-valuetext` properties define the accessibility values when the user drags the handle of the Slider or interacts with the Slider through its buttons.

+## Responsiveness

+One of the solutions for dynamic resizing in React applications is the [`css-element-queries`](http://marcj.github.io/css-element-queries/) package.
+It provides resize events using CSS and can be easily implemented along with the Kendo UI Slider for React.

+For an example of a possible implementation, refer to [this GitHub repository](https://github.com/telerik/kendo-react-inputs/blob/master/examples/cdn.html).

 ## Suggested Links

 * [Client-Side API Reference for the Kendo UI Slider Component](https://github.com/telerik/kendo-react-inputs/blob/master/docs/slider/api.md)